 STEP 2: The Equipment

 This is the step most people have an issue with.
 Sure you can paint boxes and pop some corn, but you may not have a projector.
 Projectors have plummeted in price over the last few years.
 But you don’t have to buy one.
 You can ask your church if you borrow (or donate some cash) theirs.
 Heck, your office may have one sitting around for giving PowerPoint presentations.
+Well, it’s better than having to look into getting a DCP editor as this is what you’d normally have to do if you wanted to show your movie on the big screen.
+I’ve heard that this is what they do at theaters and festivals.
+But a projector is definitely a good place to start.
 Ask the boss if you can borrow it for a weekend.
 Invite his horrible, spoiled brat of a kid and score double points – and maybe an early-out that Friday.
 Be aware, you may need a cable like this to attach your laptop/pc to an old projector.
 For those of you that aren’t that technologically savvy, you’ll probably have to look at pages such as how to connect laptop to projector.

 If you want to buy a projector, this one has very positive Amazon reviews, but remember, the cheaper the projector, the darker it needs to be.

 We also used our CUBE speaker for sound.
 Cranked all the way up, this baby can make the neighbors three streets away feel like they’re at the movies.
 But be kind, and don’t go full blast.
 You don’t want the cops to bust your night of fun.
 Unless the kids are out of control…. then you can blame old man Wilson.

 STEP 3: The Movie